HomeOfVapourSynthEvolution/vsTAAmbk/README.md

 * *cuda*: (Default: False)<br />
      Whether use cuda version of some plugins.<br />
-    Currently there are three plugins can use cuda:<br />
+    Currently there is one plugin can use cuda:<br />
     * EEDI2CUDA

 * *cuda_num_streams*: (Default: 1)<br />